 Credit risk arises on the individual loans within the mortgage portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 25.00% and the credit risk is considered to be low as the customer is required to pay back principal and share appreciation on sell or death whichever is earlier and also considerations for interest receipts.
+Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 25,00% and the credit risk is considered to be low as the customer is required to pay back principal and share appreciation on sell or death whichever is earlier and also considerations for interest receipts.

-The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS (see "Liquidity risk").
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland plc (see "Liquidity risk").
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of Bank of Scotland plc.

-The terms of the mortgage portfolio agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty.
-BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
-Although in such an event the total value of the outstanding loan will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.
+The terms of the mortgage portfolio agreement given by Bank of Scotland plc in respect of the mortgages require Bank of Scotland plc to repurchase any mortgage which is found to be in breach of warranty.
+Bank of Scotland plc will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
+Although in such an event the total value of the outstanding loan will be covered by Bank of Scotland plc, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.

-In terms of the shared appreciation in all other circumstances, in accordance with the Programme Documentation, amounts received by the Company from the borrower are required to be paid over to the Note holders.
+In terms of the shared appreciation in all other circumstances, in accordance with the Programme Documentation, amounts received by the Company from the borrower are required to be paid over to the Note holders in line with the priority of payments.

-In terms of arrears management, the Company has engaged BOS as servicer of the loans in the portfolio to help reduce the risk of loss.
+In terms of arrears management, the Company has engaged Bank of Scotland plc as servicer of the loans in the portfolio to help reduce the risk of loss.
 The servicer is required to monitor repayments on the mortgage loans in accordance with its usual credit policies.

-The total value of interest arrears at 31 December 2022 was £nil (2021: £nil).
-All accounts in the mortgage portfolio had a maximum loan-to-value of 25.00% (2021: 25.00%) and those accounts in interest arrears had a current loan-to-value ratio of less than 40.00% (2021: less than 40.00%).
+The total value of interest arrears at 31 December 2023 was £nil (2022: £nil).
+All accounts in the mortgage portfolio had a maximum loan-to-value of 25.00% and those accounts in interest arrears had a current loan-to-value ratio of less than 40.00%.
 Credit risk is considered to be low.
-There are no properties in possession or bad debts within the Company (2021: none).
+There are no properties in possession or bad debts within the Company (2022: none).
+Credit risk is considered to be low.
+There are no properties in possession or bad debts within the Company (2022: none).
+The current loan-to-value is 5.60% (2022: 5.14%).